Children's Hospital Colorado

 Don't worry about "putting ideas in their heads"

 "A conversation is not going to make a kid depressed or suicidal," says Dr. Anthony.
-In fact, openly discussing suicide with teens can mitigate the effects of a suicide in a community, since "copycat" suicides are often fueled by glamorization and misconception.
+In fact, openly discussing suicide with teens can mitigate the effects of a suicide in a community since "copycat" suicides are often fueled by glamorization and misconception.

-Do counter the stigma
+Do stay calm and counter the stigma

 Anything a child interprets as judgment or stigma could cause them to shut down and not want to talk about it again.
 "If a kid does express those thoughts, stay calm," says Dr. Anthony.
 "Take it seriously and listen, but as much as possible, contain your own emotional reaction.
 Kids are going to be hypersensitive to your perception of it, and a lot of kids will perceive a parent's fearful reaction as anger — which enhances the secrecy around it."